 This one has much less haze but is otherwise about identical.

 This one has no haze and was used up until about the late 50s.
 Consider the inner circle and the upper half of the outer circle area.
 If you look very closely, you can see that every fourth vertical line is larger and more pronounced.
-If you held it in your hands it is more obvious.
+If you held it in your hands, it is obvious.

 Bosch headlight rims